-The University will designate an Investigator(s) who has training and experience investigating allegations of sexual harassment and/or sexual misconduct, including but not limited to relevance of evidence, conflict of interest, and investigation without bias.
+The University will designate an Investigator(s) who has training and experience investigating allegations of sex-based harassment and/or sexual misconduct, including but not limited to relevance of evidence, conflict of interest, and investigation without bias.
 The Investigator(s) may be a trained employee of the University or an external investigator engaged to assist the University in its fact gathering, or both.
-The University will typically use a single Investigator or team of two investigators with one individual having primary responsibility for the investigation.
-Any investigator chosen to conduct the investigation must be impartial and free of any conflict of interest or bias.
-The investigator will conduct the investigation with the presumption that the Respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance process.
+The University will typically use a single Investigator or team of two investigator chosen to conduct the investigation must be impartial and free of any conflict of interest or bias for or against the individual Complainant(s) or Respondent(s) involved in the matter or for or against Complainants or Respondents generally.
+The investigator will conduct the investigation with the presumption that the Respondent is not responsible for the alleged conduct unless and until a determination regarding responsibility is made at the conclusion of the grievance process.